Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-publish.md

 ## Step 2: Create an API Key { #step-2 }

 We will now create an [API Key](/docs/proget/reference-api/proget-apikeys) allowing our local client to authenticate to our `internal-conda` feed.
-This allows us to publish packages to the feed, as well as view and download them once published.
+This allows us to publish packages to the feed, as well as consume them once published.

 Start by navigating to "Administration Overview" > "API Keys & Access Logs" under "Security & Authentication"